-A chakra color chart links the body’s seven energy centers to specific colors so you can spot blocks and use practical tools—clothing, food, movement, and visualization—to restore balance and vitality.
+A clear 7-chakra color chart links each energy center to a color so you can spot imbalance and use simple color-based practices—clothing, food, movement, and visualization—to restore balance and vitality.

-Explore the seven-chakra color chart: meanings, signs of imbalance, and simple color-based practices to restore balance and energy.
+Explore the 7-chakra color chart, signs of imbalance, and simple color-based practices—visualization, food, clothing—to restore balance and energy.

 ← Back to blog